zbyte64/django-hyperadmin/README.rst

 ======

 Currently there is one client written using emberjs.
 See ``hyperadmin.clients.emberjs.EmberJSClient`` This client is able to browse the API and perform CRUD operations.
-There are plans to support inlines and file uploading.
+There are plans to support inlines.

 =============================
 Reading up on Hypermedia APIs